-If you believe that you have been harassed, have witnessed harassment, or suspect any violation of our harassment policy, you must immediately report the matter to Library Director or Assistant Director.
+If you believe that you have been harassed, have witnessed harassment, or suspect any violation of our harassment policy, you must immediately report the matter to Library Director or Assistant Director or if the issue involves the Library Director, you may go directly to the Library Board for assistance.
 These individuals are responsible for ensuring that all complaints are promptly and thoroughly investigated without prejudice or retaliation.
 The investigation will be conducted promptly, but no specific timeframe can be guaranteed because each situation is likely to be different, and individuals may have varying schedules.
 Every effort will be made to complete the investigation within two weeks.
 In all cases, you will be notified of the outcome of the investigation.
 We will also check in with you quarterly following receipt of the information to ensure the matter has been resolved and continues to meet the organizations standards.